The Party was relentless,

 “You motherfuckers, you bloody motherfuckers!””

-Slowly, the mdma people learned enough to get away,
+Slowly, the mdma people moved just enough to be out of range,

 “Motherfuckers!
 You fucking motherfuckers!”